 A land so flat you could see a dog running for four days, Sutherland is home to the Southern hemisphere’s largest telescope.
 Be prepared for wonderful views of the Milky Way in this small Karoo town.

 A five hour drive from Cape Town, this nature reserve offers perfect conditions t view the night sky including a telescope and guides.

 Situated in the northernmost part of the Kruger National Park, Pafuri is where South Africa, Zimbabwe and Mozambique meet.

 Known for its rock climbing routes, this area is close enough to Cape Town for a night of captivating skies.

 South Africa is world renowned for its wine.
 Dating back to the mid-1600s, the country has developed its viticulture to compare with the best in the world, winning international awards year-after-year.

 Our refinement of wine is established and there are several wine routes and vineyards scattered throughout the country, with the majority being located on the outskirts of Cape Town in amazing settings.

-Some of the well-known ones include Delaire Graff Estate, the Waterford Estate, Beaumont Wines Constantia Uitsig, Steenberg and Vergelegen.
+Some of the better-known wine routes include Delaire Graff Estate, the Waterford Estate, Beaumont Wines Constantia Uitsig, Steenberg, Vergelegen, and Stellenbosch.